GabrielKnight13/sunforecast/README.md

 The solar activity forecasting code leverages the pvlib Python library to obtain accurate solar irradiance data.
 This library provides a comprehensive suite of tools for modeling photovoltaic systems, including functions for calculating clear-sky irradiance, solar position, and atmospheric conditions.
 These features were instrumental in building a reliable and data-driven forecasting model.

 ![Alt text](Figure_1.png)

+A three-year dataset of solar irradiance was used to train the forecasting model, enabling daily predictions of solar activity.
+The project implemented both Linear Regression and Random Forest Regressors to evaluate performance.
+Among the two, the Random Forest Regressor consistently delivered more accurate results.
+Model outputs were benchmarked against pvlib's clear-sky irradiance estimates to assess reliability and precision.